Paratek Announces Inducement Grants under NASDAQ Listing Rule 5635(c)(4)

-BOSTON, Jan.
-03, 2022 (GLOBE NEWSWIRE) -- Paratek Pharmaceuticals, Inc. PRTK, a commercial-stage biopharmaceutical company focused on the development and commercialization of novel life-saving therapies for life-threatening diseases and other public health threats for civilian, government and military use, today announced that on December 31, 2021, the Company granted stock options and restricted stock units to two new employees of the Company.
+BOSTON, July 01, 2022 (GLOBE NEWSWIRE) -- Paratek Pharmaceuticals, Inc. PRTK, a commercial-stage biopharmaceutical company focused on the development and commercialization of novel life-saving therapies for life-threatening diseases and other public health threats for civilian, government and military use, today announced that on June 30, 2022, the Company granted stock options and restricted stock units to thirty-three new employees of the Company.
 These awards were granted pursuant to the Paratek Pharmaceuticals, Inc. 2017 Inducement Plan, as amended, which was approved by the Company's board of directors on June 15, 2017, under Rule 5635(c)(4) of the NASDAQ Listing Rules, for equity grants to employees entering into employment or returning to employment after a bona fide period of non-employment with the Company, as an inducement material to such individuals entering into employment with the Company.

 About Paratek Pharmaceuticals, Inc.